-Megan Tackney, MPA, is Executive Director of the NYC Children’s Cabinet in the Office of the Mayor in New York City.
-She is responsible for driving coordination and efficiency across city departments, mobilizing new resources around priorities for children, strengthening partnerships, and facilitating a holistic approach to children’s health, safety, and well-being.
-She was previously Deputy Chief of Staff in the Deputy Mayor’s Office of Health and Human Services in NYC, helping to oversee the city’s public healthcare, social services, child welfare, and homeless systems, with a portfolio of eleven agencies and Mayor’s offices and a budget of approximately $24 billion.
+Megan Tackney, MPA, is a dedicated public servant with more than 15 years of experience advancing policy and advocacy on poverty alleviation, equity, and economic security.
+She was recently Executive Director of the NYC Children’s Cabinet in the Office of the Mayor in New York City where she was responsible for driving coordination and efficiency across city departments, mobilizing new resources for families, strengthening partnerships, and facilitating a holistic approach to children’s health, safety, and well-being.
+She was previously Deputy Chief of Staff in the Deputy Mayor’s Office of Health and Human Services in NYC helping to oversee the city’s public healthcare, social services, child welfare, and homeless systems, with a portfolio of eleven agencies and Mayor’s offices and a budget of approximately $24 billion.
 Megan joined the City of New York after working with philanthropies Humanity United and the Novo Foundation to advance new solutions to labor and sex trafficking in the cities of Atlanta, Minneapolis, and Chicago.
 This first of its kind program supported municipal governments, worker centers, people with lived experience, and a media campaign to bridge the prevention of exploitation with local efforts to address racial equity, labor rights, social services, immigration, and criminal justice reform.